mako-framework/docs/04_databases_sql/03_orm.md

 ### Array and JSON representations of results

-You can convert your ORM results and result sets to arrays and JSON just like you can with plain [query builder](:base_url:/docs/:version:/databases-sql:query-builder#array_and_json_representations) results and result sets.
+You can convert both your result and result set objects to arrays and JSON when using the ORM [just like you can with plain query builder result and result set objects](:base_url:/docs/:version:/databases-sql:query-builder#array_and_json_representations).

-It is possible to exclude loaded columns and relations from the array and JSON representations by using the `$protected` property.
+> It is possible to exclude loaded columns and relations from the array and JSON representations by using the `$protected` property.
 You can also alter protection at runtime using the `protect()` and `expose()` methods.

 --------------------------------------------------------